Kepler-17

 Kepler-17 is a main-sequence yellow dwarf star that is much more active than the Sun with starspots covering roughly 6% of its surface.
 Starspots are long-lived, with at least one persisting for 1400 days.

 Planetary system

 The Kepler-17 is known to host one superjovian exoplanet, Kepler-17b, in orbit around it.
-It was discovered by transit method in 2011.
+It was discovered by the transit method in 2011.